fedeflowers/RAG_BGG/README.md

 # RAG for board games

 ## Requirements
-Openai API key is needed, and docker to run the app
+Openai API key is needed, docker facilitates to run the app, otherwise install mongoDB and Qdrant locally and change settings to get access to these two locally

 ## Overview
 This application is designed to help users interact with board game rulebooks efficiently.
 By uploading a PDF file of a game's rules, users can ask questions, retrieve saved chats, and reference game details with ease.